Trending topics:

-De’Aaron Fox is officially listed as questionable for tonight’s Game 2 between the San Antonio Spurs and the Oklahoma City Thunder in the 2026 NBA Western Conference Finals.
-He missed Game 1 because of right ankle soreness.
+De’Aaron Fox is officially out for tonight’s Game 2 between the San Antonio Spurs and the Oklahoma City Thunder in the 2026 NBA Western Conference Finals.
+He missed Game 1 because of right ankle soreness, and he is still struggling to that injury.

 San Antonio is still holding out hope that the All-Star guard could return as the series shifts deeper into what many around the league expect to become a classic postseason battle.

-Spurs head coach Mitch Johnson told reporters that the 28-year-old guard will be evaluated closer to tipoff, with him considered a true game-time decision after receiving treatment and rest following the opener.
+Spurs head coach Mitch Johnson told reporters this week that the 28-year-old guard was going to be evaluated closer to tipoff, and despite appearing on court on Wednesday morning, he was ruled out minutes before the game.

 What injury does De’Aaron Fox have?

-De’Aaron Fox is dealing with right ankle soreness ahead of Game 2 against the Oklahoma City Thunder.
-The San Antonio Spurs officially listed the All-Star guard as questionable after he missed Game 1 of the Western Conference Finals.
+De’Aaron Fox is dealing with right ankle soreness in this series against the Oklahoma City Thunder.
+The San Antonio Spurs officially listed the All-Star guard as questionable after he missed Game 1 of the Western Conference Finals, ánd then ruled him out for Game 2.

 De’aaron Fox #4 of the San Antonio Spurs brings the ball up court against the Timberwolves (Source: Alex Slitz/Getty Images